leaflabs/leaflabs-docs/source/bootloader.rst

 At this point, you're ready to plug the FTDI board into your computer (via USB).

 **Step 3: Put your Maple into serial bootloader mode**.
-Do this by pressing the RESET button, then *while RESET is held down*, pressing and holding the BUT button.
-Next, *making sure to keep BUT held down*, release the RESET button and wait for a few seconds before releasing BUT.
+See the :ref:`perpetual bootloader mode troubleshooting item
+<troubleshooting-perpetual-bootloader>` for instructions.

 **Step 4: Get stm32loader.py**.
 You can download it directly from `libmaple's GitHub page